ShravanaHS/USB-OTG-PCB-design/README.md

 # USB Type-C OTG Adapter Project

-In this project, I have designed a USB Type-C to USB Type-A OTG (On-The-Go) adapter capable of data transfer speeds of up to 480 Mbps, compliant with the USB 2.0 standard.
-The schematic and PCB layout were created using [EasyEDA](https://easyeda.com), an intuitive and powerful online electronics design tool.
-Additionally, the custom enclosure for the adapter was modeled using [Tinkercad](https://www.tinkercad.com), a beginner-friendly 3D design and modeling platform.
-This project emphasizes simplicity and accessibility while delivering full OTG functionality for use with smartphones, tablets, laptops, and embedded systems.

 ## 1. Introduction to USB Type-C

 USB Type-C is a modern, future-proof interface that surpasses older USB connectors in terms of functionality, speed, and versatility.
 Its key advantages include: